szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - It spreads on impact, granting the effects to every party member except the priest.
 - The priest is only healed by half their total health.
 - Still causes deep fatigue on the caster, and worsens the casting speed, Thac0, damage, and armor class of the priest by 2 for 2 turns.
 Their movement speed is also reduced by 35%.
-Both these effects can be removed by Unfailing Endurance.
+All of these effects can be removed with Unfailing Endurance.
 - The casting duration is tripled (9 from 3).

 **Component 509:** Make Silence 15ft Radius party-friendly